@aws

 profile

-: name of the profile you prefer to use with this project, as defined in your local AWS profile- Can also be specified in
+Local AWS profile name to use with this project, as defined in your local AWS configuration.

 - Can also be specified in